elotroalex/chiens/_texts/translation.md

 - {:.pr} of a large herd, and I dig, knee-deep, in the high grass of blood.
 Poor gods, good-natured faces, arms too long, driven out of a rum paradise---ashen palms visited by bats and packs of sleepwalkers---the cadaverous decomposition lights its worm and herb candles.
 - Rise, rockets, illuminate the disaster ...
 - {:.pr} I bled in the secret corridors---on the grand open field of battle and,
-- I advance, spalled-fly grand-insect tough-horned and voracious
+- I advance, spalled-fly, grand-insect, tough-horned and voracious
-- {:.pr} attracted by the succulence of my own sawtooth skeleton, legacy of my body murdered violently traversing the bars of the sun.
+- {:.pr} attracted by the succulence of my own sawtooth skeleton, legacy of my body murdered violently while crossing the bars of the sun.

 - {:.sp} The Man Reciter.

-- scattered skinned
+- scattered, skinned
-- in the terrains in the thickets
+- in the terrains, in the thickets
 - disemboweled poem
 - migration of burnt doves dipped in hard liquor ...